-The skinny: Almost five years after it was first put up for a council vote, Jacksonville’s legislators finally passed an expansion of the city’s Human Rights Ordinance on Tuesday.
+Almost five years after it was first put up for a council vote, Jacksonville’s legislators finally passed an expansion of the city’s Human Rights Ordinance (HRO) on Tuesday.

 The bill passed 12-6, with Councilmen Matt Schellenberg, Sam Newby, Danny Becton, Bill Gulliford, Doyle Carter, and Al Ferraro in opposition.

-The HRO expansion offers long-awaited protections of the city’s LGBT community … if the mayor doesn’t veto it.
-If the mayor does veto the bill, the council would have to vote to override the measure.
+The HRO expansion offers long-awaited protections for the city’s LGBT community, if the Mayor doesn’t veto it.
+If the Mayor does veto the bill, the council would have to vote to override the measure.

 The expansion would add sexual orientation, gender identity, and gender expression to the list of protected categories under the ordinance, which ensures that people aren’t discriminated against in the workplace, the housing market, or public accommodations (restrooms, locker rooms, and so on).

 Mayor Lenny Curry returned the bill to the City Council without his signature; the bill is now law.

 “As your Mayor, I promised to convene community conversations about discrimination.
 At the conclusion of those conversations, I exercised an executive action to implement a clear policy for City of Jacksonville employees and contractors.
 I said then and continue to believe additional legislation was unnecessary.
 But this evening, a supermajority of the City Council decided otherwise.
 This supermajority, representatives of the people from both parties and every corner of the city, made their will clear,” Curry said in a statement.

 “Now, with the issue resolved, I invite City Council and all the people of Jacksonville to join me as we confront serious issues like the final steps of pension reform to bring us financial security and increase our efforts to end the violence and crime hurting innocent people in our city,” Curry added.